Methodist Girls' School, Singapore: Academic information

-Methodist Girls' School is a well-known institution in the region with a history of academic, music and sporting excellence.
-The school was routinely placed in the top ten schools of Singapore in the rankings by the Ministry of Education before the rankings were disabled.
-The school currently offers both the four-year GCE Ordinary Level (O Level) Express Course and the Integrated Programme.
+The school currently offers both the four-year Secondary Education Certificate (SEC) Programme and the Integrated Programme (IP).

-Integrated Programme
+Integrated Programme (IP)

 Methodist Girls' School is a partner school with Anglo-Chinese School (Independent), and jointly offers the International Baccalaureate Diploma Programme (IBDP) to its high-performing students.
-Under the Integrated Programme, students will bypass the Singapore-Cambridge GCE Ordinary Level examination at Year 4, and join the cohort of Anglo-Chinese School (Independent) in Years 5 and 6, and eventually sit the International Baccalaureate examination at the end of Year 6.
+Under the Integrated Programme, students will bypass the Singapore-Cambridge Secondary Education Certificate examination at Year 4, and join the cohort of Anglo-Chinese School (Independent) in Years 5 and 6, and eventually sit the International Baccalaureate examination at the end of Year 6.

-O Level Express Course
+Secondary Education Certificate (SEC) Programme

-The Express Course is a nationwide four-year programme that leads up to the Singapore-Cambridge GCE Ordinary Level examination.
+This is a nationwide four-year programme that leads up to the Singapore-Cambridge Secondary Education Certificate (SEC) examination.

-Academic subjects

-The examinable academic subjects for Singapore-Cambridge GCE Ordinary Level offered by Methodist Girls' School for upper secondary level (via. streaming in secondary 2 level), as of 2017, are listed below.